Misumena vatia: Hunting patterns

 Crab spiders are carnivorous, feeding on invertebrate insects such as flies, bees, butterflies, grasshoppers, dragonflies, and hoverflies.
 Bumblebees (Bombus appositus) provide the spider with the most biomass, but small syrphid flies (Toxomerus marginatus) are the prey captured most frequently.
 Other frequently captured prey include honeybees (Apis mellifera) and moths.
 Immature Misumena vatia commonly feed on smaller-sized prey such as thrips, aphids in the family Aphididae, and dance flies in the family Empididae.
 They may also use nectar and pollen as food sources when prey is scarce.

-Misumena vatia is primarily dependent on its vision to hunt, so it typically finds and captures food during the day.
-Adult males search the upper stratum of field vegetation, where females are commonly found hunting, for potential mates.
-The spider can hunt bugs and insects larger than itself because it has the ability to use paralyzing venom to immobilize its prey.
-Misumena vatia waits, camouflaging itself on a flowering plant or on the ground, for prey to pass by, and then grabs the prey with its forelegs and quickly injects its venom.
-Unlike many spiders which wrap their prey in silk, Misumena vatia forgoes wrapping prey and instead allows its venom alone to subdue insects before eating them.
-It then uses its fangs to inject the immobilized prey with digestive enzymes before sucking out the rendered bodily liquids.
+Misumena vatia primarily depends on its vision to hunt, so it typically finds and captures food during the day.
+They are commonly found on the upper strata of field vegetation, where females do their hunting, and males look for mates.

+The spider can hunt prey larger than itself because of its paralyzing venom.
+Misumena vatia waits camouflaged, usually on flowering plants, and then grabs prey to inject its venom.
+Unlike many spiders which wrap their prey in silk, Misumena vatia relies entirely on its venom to immobilize its meals.
+It then uses its fangs to inject the prey with digestive enzymes before sucking out liquidated insides.
 This is a form of external digestion.
 As a result, prey size is not a limiting factor for consumption.

 Although Misumena vatia most often hunts during the daytime, there is evidence that it is sometimes driven to hunt at night due to an increase in nocturnal prey activity.
 This behavior occurs most commonly in response to increased night-time activity by moths in early September.

 Misumena vatia has the ability to retain its excretions for at least 50 days and will not excrete when confined to small spaces or near its hunting sites.
 Excretion may alert predators to the spider's whereabouts.